· July 6, 2026

 Ovulation fails and progesterone collapses

 Progesterone depends on ovulation.
-Ovulation depends on energy availability and nervous system safety.
+Ovulation depends on energy availability and nervous-system safety.

 No ovulation, no progesterone.
 The early signals: sleep fragmentation, rising anxiety, cycle length changes, heavier or more chaotic bleeding.
+The drug didn’t “cause” hormone problems — it created conditions where an already-fragile ovulatory cycle couldn’t sustain itself.

 Adipose tissue stops buffering estrogen

-Midlife adipose tissue contributes to estrogen via aromatization.
-Not the primary source — but a peripheral safety net that becomes more important as ovarian production becomes erratic.
+Midlife adipose tissue contributes to estrogen via aromatization — not the primary source, but a peripheral safety net that becomes more important as ovarian production becomes erratic.

 Rapid fat loss removes that buffer.
 Combined with the SHBG rise from lowered insulin, estrogen availability narrows from two directions at once: less is being made peripherally, and more of what remains is bound.
+Weight down, metabolic margin down.
+This is why some women feel worse as they lose weight — metabolic markers improve while hormonal margin narrows.

 The hypothalamus compounds everything